Auroratide/auroratide.com/content/posts/a-hierarchy-of-dystopias/content.md

 <MajorPoint text="A dystopia is a society where there is near-universal incongruity between some need and its provision." />

 Using this definition and Maslow's model, we can brainstorm and worldbuild many different _kinds_ of dystopian worlds.
 People need food and water, so maybe it's a world where those things are scarce.
 People need personal growth, so maybe it's a world where this is suppressed.
+In a step-by-step process:

+1. Think of a need that people have, perhaps using the hierarchy of needs above
+2. Devise a scenario that removes one or more of those needs
+3. Imagine the consequences of a world under that scenario

 All the different dystopias at the beginning of this article were generated in this way.

 ---------------

 In the end, the whole point of this exercise is to expand what we think of as dystopian and serve as an engine for generating some unique worlds.
+Try coming up with a dystopia of your own!
 Creativity can be as simple as applying Maslow's Hierarchy of Needs to dystopias, applying one concept to a seemingly unrelated concept.

 Anyway, happy worldbuilding!